ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``NCORES_PER_NODE``: (Default: "")
    The number of cores available per node on the compute platform.
 Set for supported platforms in ``setup.py``, but it is now also configurable for all platforms.

-``LMOD_PATH``: (Default: "")
-   Path to the LMOD shell file on the user's Linux system.
-It is set automatically for supported machines.

 ``BUILD_MOD_FN``: (Default: "")
    Name of an alternative build module file to use if running on an unsupported platform.
 It is set automatically for supported machines.